eclipse/imagen/modules/builder/MIGRATION.md

 # JAI Migration Tutorial

-Raster Processing Engine offers a migration path for developers using the Java Advanced Imaging Framework.
+ImageN offers a migration path for developers migrating from Java Advanced Imaging API classes to ImageN builder approach which offers a "fluent" approach for improved ease of use and discoverability via IDE code completion.

 ## Simple JAI Program